 Castle Park takes its name from Penrith Castle, a prominent feature of the park which was built as an addition to the original pele tower over a 70 year period from 1399 and became a Royal fortress for Richard, Duke of Gloucester.
 English Heritage maintain Penrith castle and moat area, visit the website for more on the history of Penrith Castle.

 The other prominent features are the War Memorial Gateway, at the main entrance opposite Penrith Railway Station, which was opened in 1923 and the Black Angel Memorial to those who lost their lives in the Boer War which was moved to the park from Corney Square in Penrith in 1964 because of concerns that it was being damaged by traffic pollution.
 The park is attractively laid out with rose gardens, flower beds, mature trees and grass areas, ideal for a stroll or a picnic.
+Dogs are allowed in Castle Park as long as they are kept on a lead.

 The facilities in the park include a children's play area, putting and obstacle golf, tennis courts, bowling green, toilets, café and a bandstand.
 Equipment is provided for putting and golf facilities.